-As discussed earlier the cost estimate should be based on the best available information, i.e. not try to minimize the cost or add additional cost contingency.
+As discussed earlier the cost estimate should be based on the best available information, i.e. not try to minimize the cost or add hidden contingency.
 However, there are some events, risks, that can affect both the project cost and schedule, and are probabilistic in nature.
 Examples are the need to remake a board or resubmit a chip, and more global risks such as fluctuations in exchange rates or escalation rates.

 Discrete risks are collected in the risk register, as described in the IceCube Upgrade Risk Management Plan (5).
 These risks are described by the probability of occurrence and impact, which can be on schedule or cost, or both.
-A risk Monte Carlo is performed, as described in (6), and the overall contingency due to discrete risks is defined as the cost needed to mitigate risks in in the majority of the simulated risk scenarios.
+Both the cost impact and probability for a risk event are described by a flat probability distribution between a low and high estimate of the cost exposure and a low and high estimate of the risk probability.
+A risk Monte Carlo is performed, as described in (5), and the overall contingency due to discrete risks is defined as the cost needed to mitigate risks in in the majority of the simulated risk scenarios.